Pan-Fried Asparagus with Gorgonzola and Pine Nuts (Video)

 - Add pine nuts to dry pan and toast for 1-2 minutes, or until barely turning brown, shaking pan frequently.

 - Remove from the pan so they don’t keep cooking.
 (You can toast the pine nuts while you cook the asparagus if you feel confident with two things cooking at once.)

 - Snap one piece of asparagus to see where to cut off the tough ends, then trim all asparagus to that length and cut on the diagonal into pieces about 2 inches long.

 - Put olive oil into large frying pan, turn heat to medium, add garlic and saute about 1 minute, or until you start to smell garlic.
 (Don’t let it brown or it will make your oil taste bitter rather than delightfully garlicky.)

 - Take pan off of heat and remove garlic and discard.

-- Put pan back on heat, add asparagus, and saute about 5-7 minutes, turning frequently, until asparagus is barely starting to soften and brown slightly.
+- Put pan back on heat, add asparagus, and pan-fry the asparagus about 5-7 minutes, turning a few times, until asparagus is barely starting to soften and brown slightly.